 A new development of houses, east off Station Road.

-A terrace of housing west off Station Road, which was absorbed into the Plysu plastics factory site after World War II, and has now been demolished.
+Once a terrace of housing west off Station Road, which was absorbed into the Plysu plastics factory site after World War II, and has now been demolished.

 An ancient footpath leading from the bottom of Aspley Hill, alongside The Duke of Bedford’s Estate, to Woodside in Aspley Guise.